 Andrew Lloyd Webber’s mesmerising score, along with jaw-dropping scenery and breathtaking special effects, magically combine to bring this tragic love story to life each night.

 Ben Lewis stars at ‘The Phantom’ at Her Majesty’s Theatre, having played the role in the original Australian production of Andrew Lloyd Webber’s sequel Love Never Dies, with the show also starring Kelly Mathieson as ‘Christine Daae’ and Jeremy Taylor as ‘Raoul’.
+From 3 September, Tim Howar will play The Phantom for an initial run until 8 December.

 The show has won over 50 major theatre awards, including three Olivier Awards in the West End and seven Tonys on Broadway.
 It was the winner of the Olivier Audience Award, voted by the public, in the 2016 Laurence Olivier Awards.